isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-06-27-post-Over 10,000 People Celebrated The One Year To SEA Games Journey With A Spectacular Fireworks Display.md

 2\.
 The Singapore Southeast Asian Games Organising Committee (SINGSOC) also announced the largest sponsor for the 28th SEA Games to date, Singapore Telecommunications Limited (SingTel), with over S$15million in next-generation multimedia solutions and technological infrastructure for the Games.

 ![](/images/Media%20Centre/Media%20Release/2014/June/LR%20Mr%20Johan%20Buse%20Mr%20Richard%20Seow%20Mr%20Lawrence%20Wong%20Nila%20Mascot%20Mr%20Yuen%20Kuan%20Moon%20Mr%20Lim%20Teck%20Yin.jpeg)
-*L-R: Mr Johan Buse, Vice President, Consumer Marketing, SingTel, Mr Richard Seow, Chairman of Sponsorship and Marketing Advisory Sub-Committee, SINGSOC, Guest-of-Honour Mr Lawrence Wong, Minister for Culture, Community and Youth, Second Minister for Communications and Information & Chairman, Steering Committee for SINGSOC, 28th SEA Games Mascot, Nila, Mr Yuen Kuan Moon, CEO, Consumer Singapore, SingTel, Mr Lim Teck Yin, Chairman of Executive Committee, SINGSOC*
+*L-R: Mr Johan Buse, Vice President, Consumer Marketing, SingTel, Mr Richard Seow, Chairman of Sponsorship and Marketing Advisory Sub-Committee, SINGSOC, Guest-of-Honour Mr Lawrence Wong, Minister for Culture, Community and Youth, Second Minister for Communications and Information &amp; Chairman, Steering Committee for SINGSOC, 28th SEA Games Mascot, Nila, Mr Yuen Kuan Moon, CEO, Consumer Singapore, SingTel, Mr Lim Teck Yin, Chairman of Executive Committee, SINGSOC*

 3\.
 Minister in the Prime Minister’s Office, and Singapore Southeast Asian Games Organising Committee (SINGSOC) Advisory Committee Member, Mr Lim Swee Say, and Minister for Culture, Community and Youth and Chairman, Steering Committee of SINGSOC, Mr Lawrence Wong, flagged off the “One Year to SEA Games” Walk-a-Jog along a scenic sunset 2km and 3.5km route around the Sports Hub to enjoy the view of the mega multi-sport structure.
 Over 6,000 people of all ages participated in the Walk-a-Jog.